 For more information about these and other assistance services for unemployed individuals, visit the Additional Resources page.

 Potential Maximum Weeks of Benefits Provided

 Federal extensions of unemployment benefits first became available in California in June 2008 and since then a total of more than $41 billion in extension benefits have been paid in the state.
-Once offering up to 73 additional weeks of unemployment after someone ran out of their regular up to 26 weeks of state-provide benefits, federal extensions now provide up to 47 additional weeks of benefits.
+Once offering up to 73 additional weeks of unemployment after someone ran out of their regular up to 26 weeks of state-provide benefits, federal extensions will now provide up to 37 additional weeks of benefits.

 The following chart is a breakdown of the federal extension benefits and the total maximum weeks of unemployment benefits available in California.
 The total number of potential maximum weeks of benefits available depends on when your regular UI claim and extensions are filed.

 |Feb 19, 2012 –

 May 6, 2012